COVESA/dlt-daemon/doc/dlt.conf.5.md

 ## DaemonFifoGroup

+Owner group of daemon FIFO directory
+(If not set, primary group of dlt-daemon process is used) Application should have write permission to this group for tracing into dlt For this opton to work, dlt-daemon should have this group in it's Supplementary group

-    Default: group of dlt-daemon process
+    Default: group of dlt-daemon process (/tmp/dlt)

 # CONTROL APPLICATION OPTIONS